Installation and setup

 The programs do not read any environment variable directly.
 Instead, every path argument is expanded for environment variables before use ($NAME and ${NAME} are both honored, and gs:// / s3:// URI prefixes are preserved).
 This lets you keep the locations of your trees in the environment and pass them symbolically on the command line.

-The conventional variables used throughout this guide and in the host scripts’ examples are:
+The conventional variables used throughout this guide’s examples are:

 Variable